Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/install-configure.md

 **Kong Brain** and **Kong Immunity** help automate the entire API and service development life cycle.
 By automating processes for configuration, traffic analysis and the creation of documentation, Kong Brain and Kong Immunity help organizations improve efficiency, governance, reliability and security.
 Kong Brain automates API and service documentation and Kong Immunity uses advanced machine learning to analyze traffic patterns to diagnose and improve security.

-When you purchase Kong Brain and/or Kong Immunity, you obtain both add-ons together or individually:
-* Kong Brain and Kong Immunity
-* Kong Brain
-* Kong Immunity

 ![Kong Brain and Kong Immunity](/assets/images/docs/ee/brain_immunity_overview.png)

 ## Overview
 Kong Brain and Kong Immunity are installed as add-ons on Kong Enterprise, using a Collector App and a Collector Plugin to communicate with Kong Enterprise.
 The diagram illustrates how the Kong components work together, and are described below:
 * **Kong Enterprise**
-* **Kong Brain** (Brain) and/or **Kong Immunity** (Immunity) add-ons, according to your purchase.
+* **Kong Brain** (Brain) and **Kong Immunity** (Immunity).
-* **Collector App** enables communication between Kong Enterprise and Brain and/or Immunity.
-The Kong Collector App comes with your purchase of Bran and/or Immunity.
+* **Collector App** enables communication between Kong Enterprise and Brain and Immunity.
+The Kong Collector App comes with your purchase of Bran and Immunity.
 * **Collector Plugin** enables communication between Kong Enterprise and Kong Collector App.
-The Kong Collector Plugin comes with your purchase of Brain and/or Immunity.
+The Kong Collector Plugin comes with your purchase of Brain and Immunity.

 ## Prerequisites
-Prerequisites for installing and configuring Brain and/or Immunity with Kong Enterprise include:
+Prerequisites for installing and configuring Brain and Immunity with Kong Enterprise include:
 * **Kong Enterprise** version 0.35.3+ or later, with a minimum of one Kong node and a working datastore (PostgreSQL).
 * Access to a platform for the Collector App with Docker installed.
 This system must be networked to communicate with the Kong Enterprise system where you have the Collector Plugin installed.
 * Access to Kong Bintray repository (https://bintray.com/kong), including your access credentials supplied by Kong.
 (BINTRAY_USERNAME, BINTRAY_API_KEY)
-* Docker compose file of your purchased version of Brain and/or Immunity, which display in Bintray as one of the following:
+* Docker Compose file of your purchased version of Brain and Immunity, which display in Bintray as `kong/kong-brain-immunity-base`.
-   * kong/kong-brain-immunity-base
-   * kong/kong-brain-base
-   * kong/kong-immunity-base
-* Redis instance, which is included with Brain and/or Immunity.
+* Redis instance, which is included with Brain and Immunity.
-* Swagger, which is included with Brain and/or Immunity.
+* Swagger, which is included with Brain and Immunity.

 ## Configure the Collector App and Collector Plugin
-To enable Kong Brain (Brain) and/or Kong Immunity (Immunity), you must first configure the Collector App and the Collector Plugin.
+To enable Kong Brain (Brain) and Kong Immunity (Immunity), you must first configure the Collector App and the Collector Plugin.
 This includes:
 * Deploying the Collector Plugin, which captures and sends traffic to the Collector App for data collection and processing.
 * Deploying the Collector App on your Docker aware platform.
 * Configuring the Collector Plugin and the Collector App to talk to each other.